Table of Contents

 Practical Tips for Using Coriander Seeds and Ground Coriander

-- Use ground coriander sparingly: Since it's more potent than whole seeds, start with a small amount and adjust to taste.
-A little goes a long way.
+- Use ground coriander sparingly: It's more potent than seeds; start with 1/4 teaspoon per serving and adjust to taste.

-- Pair with complementary spices: Coriander works well with cumin, turmeric, cinnamon, and cardamom.
-It’s a staple in Indian, Middle Eastern, and Mexican cuisines.
+- Pair with complementary spices: Combine with cumin, turmeric, or cinnamon for Indian, Middle Eastern, or Mexican dishes.

 Feature | Coriander Seeds | Ground Coriander |